aisu-programming/aisu-programming/README.md

 # Hi!👋🏻 I'm Aisu.🧊 A Taiwanese student.

-Now a fourth year student studying at National Taiwan Normal University, Department of Computer Science and Information Engineering.
+Now a senior student studying at National Taiwan Normal University, Department of Computer Science and Information Engineering.

-Interest in deep learning the most.
+Deep learning enthusiast but still working hard on it.

 Welcome to my Github page.